habby-bit/ReadMeGenerator/ExampleREADME.md

   ## License

-  This application is covered under the None
+  This application is covered under: N/A

   ## Questions?

-  If you have any questions, please don't hesitate to reach out to me!
+  If you have any questions, please don't hesitate to reach out!

   Github: [MyUsername](https://github.com/MyUsername)